Alternate Blood Hunter

 7th-level Order of Salt & Iron feature

 Your knowledge and experience with undead enhances the power of your blood magic.
-You can target any creature with your Blood Rites, even if they do not have blood in their veins.
+You can target any creature with your Blood Rites, even if it does not have blood in its veins.

 In addition, at the end of each long rest you can choose one Blood Rite you know.
 You can invoke that Rite one additional time before you must make a Vital Sacrifice to use it again.